THE SCIENCE

 Upper Abs v Lower Abs

-Do you try to isolate the lower abs to get rid of that spare tire?
+Do you try to isolate the lower abs to get rid of that spare tire and/or love handles?
 Does it seem to work for you?
 Probably not.
 Most studies have shown that all ab exercises target both the upper abs and lower abs equally.
 Clark (2003) et al showed no significant difference in the activation of upper abs and lower abs in six different but common core exercises.
 But, if you want to play it safe, doing different types of ab exercises will ensure your entire ab wall is strong and mobile.
+I personally try 2 to 3 different ab exercises on my core day.

 six pack abs at pfta schools